certbot/certbot/certbot/docs/install.rst

 Snap (Recommended)
 ------------------
 Our instructions are the same across all systems that use Snap.
-You can find instructions for installing the Certbot snap at https://certbot.eff.org/instructions?ws=other&os=snap
+You can find instructions for installing Certbot through Snap can be found at https://certbot.eff.org/instructions by selecting your server software and then choosing "snapd" in the "System" dropdown menu.

 Most modern Linux distributions (basically any that use systemd) can install Certbot packaged as a snap.
 Snaps are available for x86_64, ARMv7 and ARMv8 architectures.
 The Certbot snap provides an easy way to ensure you have the latest version of Certbot with features like automated certificate renewal preconfigured.